 When a TAVI procedure is being contemplated, it is important to have a look at the morphology of the annulus.
 The problem is not only the size or shape of the annulus, but also the presence and location of the calcifications.
 Most of the time, the annulus is oval or elliptical, and during systole, the annulus becomes less elliptical.
 Biplane TEE imaging makes it possible to be well aligned with the aortic annulus.
 CT is also very useful to measure the annulus and to quantify calcification burden.
 However, there are some pitfalls, especially in patients with arrhythmia (e.g. motion artefacts).

 TAVI is not only about sizing the annulus.
 You must also have a look at the aspect of the septum.
 A “bulging” septum may lead to malpositioning of the implanted aortic valve.

 It is also important to know where calcifications are located.
 During valve inflation, there is some risk of rupture of the annulus.
 The risk factors for aortic root lesions are severely calcified root, and bulky leaflets.

 The position and height of the coronary ostia must be assessed before valve implantation to avoid any coronary occlusion after valve deployment.
-Finally, the sino-tubular junction and ascending aorta must also be analyzed before the procedure specifically for the presence and location of calcifications.
+Finally, the sino-tubular junction and ascending aorta must also be analysed before the procedure specifically for the presence and location of calcifications.